whitecristafer/halves-api/API-EXAMPLE.md

 - body: any of the fields, for example
   `{ "ageMin": 20, "ageMax": 45, "showGenders": ["female"] }`
 - 200 → `{ ...updated }`
+Notes:
+- Default is created on first GET/PATCH if missing (showGenders defaults to [male,female,other]).
+- Validation: `18 ≤ ageMin ≤ ageMax ≤ 99`, `1 ≤ distanceKm ≤ 500`, `showGenders` non-empty subset of [male,female,other].

 ## Tape (Feed) [NEXT]
 GET /feed?limit=20&cursor=opaque